HomeFlowers & Blooms30 Hawaiian Flowers Names | List of Hawaiian Flowers

 USDA Zones: 10-11

 Ilima or ‘Black Coral’ can be found in the forests of O’ahu and Kaua’i.
-Some coastal varieties feature velvet-like soft hairs, while the few mountain types have a pointed apex.
-The plant produces a five-petal flower in yellow to orange shade.
+These flowers from hawaii produce a five-petal bloom in yellow to orange shade, setting it apart from the rest.

 8. Red Ginger